-It's a good idea to discuss issues and concerns with your supervisor first, but if, in a particular situation, you feel uncomfortable doing so, you are free to contact a Talent event that the online version contradicts a hard-copy version, the online Code takes representative, the Legal Affairs department or the Reporting Line.
+It's a good idea to discuss issues and concerns with your supervisor first, but if, in a particular situation, you feel uncomfortable doing so, you are free to contact a Talent representative, the Legal Affairs department or the Reporting Line.

 Promptly raise any concerns about any actual or potential violations of policies with the appropriate people within the Company.
-People are often reluctant to expose actual or potential wrong-doing, due to loyalty, fear or other reasons.
+People are often reluctant to expose actual or potential wrong-doing, due to loyalty, fear, or other reasons.
 It is understandable that no one wants to be the one who "tells."
 But we owe a duty to the Company and our colleagues to make sure that our business is conducted in accordance with the highest ethical standards.
-If you feel that an action that is being contemplated by you or others feels dishonest, unethical or illegal, you should report it.
+One of the best guides for identifying an ethical dilemma is your own conscience.
+If an action that is being contemplated by you or others feels dishonest, unethical or illegal, or you feel or are told it must be kept secret, it probably is improper.